Welfare and finance decisions for people who lack Mental Capacity

 - have no, or very limited, choice about their life within the care home or hospital

 - be prevented from maintaining contact with the world outside the care home or hospital

 The safeguards aim to ensure a person is only deprived of their liberty where this is necessary for their safety, and that they receive the care and treatment they need.
 They also (when a DOL Authorisation is in place) provide people with access to a court to challenge their detention and a representative to support them more about DOLS

 Independent Mental Capacity Advocates (IMCAs)

 IMCAs support and represent people who lack capacity to make important health and welfare decisions themselves and who do not have family or friends who are willing and able to be consulted about the decision.
 An IMCA must be instructed if a decision has to be made about:

 - a long-term stay in hospital or a care home (long term means longer than 28 days in hospital or eight weeks in a care home); or

 - a move to a different hospital or care home.

 An IMCA may also be consulted for decisions concerning care reviews or in adult protection cases.

-The local authority or NHS organisation providing the person’s care or treatment is responsible for instructing the IMCA and they must take into account the representations and information provided by the IMCA when deciding what is in the person’s best interests.
+The local authority or NHS organisation providing the person’s care or treatment is responsible for instructing the IMCA and they must consider the IMCA's recommendations.